agda/agda/doc/user-manual/tools/generating-latex.rst

 combining character, as having length two.
 However, it seems more reasonable to treat it as having length one, as it occupies a single column, if displayed "properly" using a monospace font.
-The flag ``--count-clusters`` is an attempt at fixing this.
+The flag :option:`--count-clusters` is an attempt at fixing this.
 When this flag is enabled the backend counts `"extended grapheme clusters"
 <http://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries>`_
 rather than code points.